This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 Some of my MOST popular bread recipes are Paul Hollywood bread recipes that I converted to American measurements.
 YES, I do know that weights are the best way to measure ingredients but if you don’t have a scale, you don’t have a scale.

 With that being said, sometimes you want to make a recipe and you need to use cup measurements.
 And I understand that need.
 So I work these bread recipes over and over to make sure the measurements are as accurate as possible.

-ALWAYS make these bread recipes with sifted flour.
-No sifter?
-Put it through a sieve.
+ALWAYS make these bread recipes with loosened flour.
+No need to sift it, you probably won’t get enough flour in the dough!
 OR use a whisk to gently loosen the flour, or even a slotted spoon will loosen it.
 Then scoop into a measuring cup and level with a knife.

 My Favorite Paul Hollywood Bread Recipes

 - Cob Loaf